 When replacing reflectors on a concrete surface, locate the new reflector approximately 3 inches (75 mm) horizontally in either direction from the old location.

 If specified, use bi-directional reflectors (white/white) on the outside of curves on two-lane highways.

 Use barrier reflectors that are the same color as the adjacent edge line.

+The Department will classify the reflectors as follows: